 Permanently scribe 1-inch numerals on the back of sign indicating the month and year of installation.

 Provide Internally Illuminated Signs from a manufacturer listed in Bulletin 15.
-Install in accordance with the approved plans.
+Install as indicated in 1103.03(g) or otherwise indicated on the approved plans.

 Provide School Zone Speed Limit Flashing Warning Signs from a manufacturer listed in Bulletin 15.
 Install as indicated in Sections 950.3, 951.3, 952.3, 954.3, 955.3, and 1103.3(h) or otherwise indicated on the approved plans.